lumoslabs/pyxmex/README.md

 # Pyxmex
-Parse American Express EPTRN (transaction) and CBNOT (chargeback) files in Python
+Parse American Express EPTRN (transaction), INQ02 (inquiry) and CBNOT (chargeback) files in Python

 ## Installation
 `$ pip install pyxmex`

 ## Usage
-The EPTRN or CBNOT parser can be instantiated with no args to use the default EPTRN config, or you can pass a path to a config file.
+The EPTRN, INQ02 or CBNOT parser can be instantiated with no args to use the default config, or you can pass a path to a config file.
 The #process method is called with the location of the raw file you want parsed.
 ```python
 from pyxmex import EPTRNParser